StetHD/weinre-remote-debugging/README.md

 The intent of this project is to setup a remote debugging session with Weinre.

 ## Installation
+This implementation of the Weinre remote debugger runs as a [GulpJS](http://gulpjs.com/) task on top of [Node JS](https://nodejs.org/).

 Install https://nodejs.org/

+Then install all dependencies for this gulp task
     npm install

+    npm install -g gulp

 ## Start